7 Interesting Facts About Hockey

 Many consider Wayne Gretzky to be the greatest hockey player in history, and for many good reasons.
 During his NHL career, Gretzky has scored the most points by nearly 1,000.
 While he achieved the first-place spot with 2,857 points, Jaromir Jagr is in second place with 1,921 points.
 Additionally, Gretzky set the record for the most goals and assists.

-Follow Along for the End of the 2022-23 AHL Season
+Follow Along for the Start of the 2025-26 AHL Season

 White Tux